| Area | Details |

 - Notarized ownership affidavits (if necessary)

-- ✘ Relying on residence instead of citizenship: A permanent residence of a treaty country does not qualify unless they hold citizenship.
+- ✘ Relying on residence instead of citizenship: A permanent resident of a treaty country does not qualify unless they hold citizenship.

 - ✘ Using a business with unclear or mixed ownership: If treaty-country owner falls below 50 percent, even temporarily, the business loses E-2 qualification.

-- ✘ Incorrect structure holding companies: Layered corporate structures must be fully documented.
+- ✘ Incorrectly structured holding companies: Layered corporate structures must be fully documented.

 - ✘ Employee nationality mismatch: Employees must match the enterprise nationality, not the principal investor personal nationality (if different).

-To qualify for an E-2 visa, the investor must make a substantial investment in a real and operating enterprise.What is the test of a “Substantial” E-2 Business?
+To qualify for an E-2 visa, the investor must make a substantial investment in a real and operating enterprise.How the E-2 Proportionality Test Works

 The regulations do not define a fixed minimum dollar amount.
 Instead, substantiality is determined using two key tests:- The Proportionality Test